-RINSE OFF UNSIGHTLY HAIR THIS EASY WAY

-Glorify your legs with the NEW Neet!
+RINSE OFF UNSIGHTLY HAIR THIS EASY WAY Glorify your legs with the NEW Neet!
 For years the favorite cream hair remover of hundreds of thousands, NEET now is pleasantly scented!
 No disagreeable chemical odor.
 NEET is gentle, painless.
 Takes little time, no bother to use!
 Just spread NEET over unwanted hair.
 Leave on ONLY four to five minutes.
 Then rinse off with water.
 Ugly hair disappears from your legs, forearms and underarms.
 Your skin is smooth as satin and petal-soft!

-Avoid Sharp Razor Stubble

-There are no sharp-edged hair stubs to snag your stockings, no razor-scraped skin, and no danger of cuts-when you use NEET!
+Avoid Sharp Razor Stubble There are no sharp-edged hair stubs to snag your stockings, no razor-scraped skin, and no danger of cuts-when you use NEET!
 Get NEET at drug, dept. stores.
 Generous trial size at ten-cent stores.

-turned the tide for her.
+70 turned the tide for her.
 It had all been in the day's work, as part of her original plan to keep faith with the truth.
-You see, she went to the preview of "Gone With The Wind."
+You see, she went to the pre-view of "Gone With The Wind."
 And it was colossal.
 And Vivien Leigh was incredibly wonderful.
-And furthermore Hedde recited it and archements are the control of the thermore, Hedda realized it and admitted it.

-I ran into her in the lobby after that preview.
-"I'm eating my words about Leigh," she told me.
-"Selznick was right and I was wrong."
+And furthermore, Hedda realized it and admitted it.
+I ran into her in the lobby after at preview.
+"I'm eating my words bout Leigh," she told me.
+"Selznick that preview.
+"I'm eating about Leigh," she told me. was right and I was wrong."
 And her next column said just that.
-She did what almost no other columnist would do, as a matter of policy.
-She swallowed three long paragraphs, so there would be no mistake.
+She did what almost no other columshe swallowed three long paragraphs, so there would be no mistake.
 Then it was that Hollywood, looking back, realized that Hedda Hopper loved her town, and theirs, but that she wouldn't print the usual brand of what she called "bilge" about it.
 Hollywood began to get it, now.
 Hedda was playing fair.
 And she was as willing to take it as she was to dish it out.

-The town let out its breath and solemnly took off its hat to Hedda hat's the story.
+The town let out its breath and solemnly took off its hat to Hedda Hopper.

+That's the story.

 Hedda, sitting securely at the top, is radiant; of course, with the columns and with three radio programs each week, her existence is a chaos.
 It doesn't matter.
-She's smack in the midst of things again, loving it, and the's got a brand new career to play she's got a brand new career to play with, and she's too busy to remember her own birthday or how many of them she's had.
+She's smack in the midst of things again, loving it, and she's got a brand new career to play with, and she's too busy to remember her own birthday or how many of them she's had.
 She asks no more of her gods.